Capital City

 In Sierra Leone, notice periods for employment termination vary based on the length of service and terms in the contract, usually ranging from one to three months.

-Severance payments are not required by law in Sierra Leone, unless the termination is due to redundancy.
+Severance payments are not required by law in Sierra Leone, unless the termination is due to redundancy or for non-disciplinary reasons.
 Severance pay for redundancy is determined by the employee's tenure:

 Disclaimer